Marketing Cloud, Trailhead...

 Who exactly is your core target audience?
 Do you know them, what they need, and what specifically you can provide for them?
 These are all important questions to ask and answer in customer experience management.
-It’s impossible to give your customers what they want if you don’t know what that is.
+It’s impossible to give your customers what they want, if you do not know what that is.
 Every company representative, from sales and marketing to customer service, should have a clear image of your customer base, along with their wants and needs.

 How can you know what your clients want?
 The best way is to ask them.
 Poll your customers and study their habits, scan reviews and social channels.
 See what works, what doesn’t, and what they would like more of.

 Once you understand who your customers are, you need to figure out how they act.
-A big part of understanding your customers is understanding how to reach them — where they are most likely to be responsive to communication, special offers, and so on.
+A big part of understanding your customers is understanding how to reach them — where are they most likely to be responsive to communication, special offers, and so on?
 Is your demographic more likely to be found on Facebook or Twitter?
-Do they prefer to be helped over the phone, through social channels or live chat, or would they rather find their own solutions via customer portals, FAQ pages, and so on?
+Do they prefer to be helped over the phone, through social channels or live chat, or would they rather find their own solutions via customer portals, FAQ pages, etc.?

 For example, 63% of U.S. adults use mobile devices at least several times per month to seek customer support.
 This makes a mobile support option an essential offering for customer experience management.
 Using the right kind of tools, you can discover exactly where and when to reach specific demographics.
 These tools often include CRM platforms and predictive analytics.

 Training and regular coaching for customer service, marketing, and sales reps is a good way to make sure that everyone in the company is not only familiar with the company voice, but that they are fully comfortable being everyday spokespeople for your brand — both in person and when using company platforms.
-If you are using a comprehensive CRM platform, it should provide built-in training programs (like Trailhead) and effective support options to help you accomplish your goals.
+If you are making use of a comprehensive CRM platform, it should provide built-in training programs and effective support options to help you accomplish your goals.

-Building on this idea of a unified company persona, customer experience management is becoming increasingly about crafting a complete, unified customer journey.
-There are now so many ways in which customers can interact with a company, and when a customer moves between channels, they are expecting to continue their journey in a seamless manner.
+Furthering this idea of a unified company persona, customer experience management is becoming increasingly about crafting a complete, unified customer journey.
+There are now so many ways in which customers can interact with a company, so when a customer moves between channels, they are expecting to continue their journey in a seamless manner.

 However, simply using some form of technology is not enough.
 Statistics have shown that using the right tools is an integral part of providing and managing an optimum customer experience that can boost revenue.
 When you consider that 90% of customers have had poor experiences seeking customer support on mobile, it is clear that a lot of companies have work to do in order to improve their customer experience across every platform (not just the traditional ones).